bmanders716/bmanders716.github.io/cookbook.md

 Rub them with their liquor through a hair sieve.

-Put this _purÈe_ into a stewpan on the fire to boil.
+Put this _purÈ•ü into a stewpan on the fire to boil.

 When boiling, stir in a thickening of the flour.